US Art Supply Colored Pencils

 Overall Review – 3/5

-A decent offering with several flaws and only a couple bright spots, particularly in their good ability to blend.
-They are perfectly fine for a novice or student just starting out but for someone wanting to get into a bit nicer pencil there are better choices, even at this price range.
+A decent offering with several flaws and only a couple of bright spots, particularly in their good ability to blend.
+They are perfectly fine for a novice or student just starting out but for someone wanting to get into a bit nicer pencil, there are better choices, even at this price range.
+But we do appreciate how tough they are.